 Are you ready?
 The time has come!
 Our container of exceptional El Salvador coffees has arrived and they are now ready for your enjoyment.
 All of the coffees in these El Salvador offerings are part of our Zoka Family Direct Trade Program.
-By consuming these very special coffees, you too are a part of these incredible relationships.
+By consuming these very special coffees, you become part of these incredible relationships.
 In this newsletter, I will introduce several of our new coffees.
-I will also discuss the remarkable community programs occurring within these coffee producing regions, which makes the coffee that much more delicious!
+I will also discuss the remarkable community programs in these coffee producing regions, which makes the coffee that much more delicious!

 Organic Buena Vista

 The Organic Finca Buena Vista is owned by Margarita and Francisco Herrera, a retired couple who now put their efforts back into this small farm of 41 production acres.
 The high altitude (4250-4500 feet) of this region in conjunction with soils rich in volcanic ash and organic material are ideal for the production of superior bourbon coffee.